remy/next-http/README.md

 - `J` Could not open file for writing
 - `K` Could not read the http content length header correctly
 - `L` Out of memory to buffer file download: try with `-r` to disable rolling banks
+- `M` Not enough memory to download: try with `-r` to disable rolling banks

 ## Testing